Swedish police identify terror suspect amid security clamp down

 Stockholm public transit authority spokesperson Christian Hoffmann said fewer people than normal were using trains and subways in the capital.

-“There aren’t many people on the subway - I don’t recognize my Stockholm,” tweeted Camilla Kvartoft, a news anchor at public television station SVT.
+“There aren’t many people on the subway - I don’t recognise my Stockholm,” tweeted Camilla Kvartoft, a news anchor at public television station SVT.

 Gefle Dagblad, a newspaper in eastern Sweden which published a series of investigative articles about militant Islamism and received a bomb threat in September, was among newspapers to which police had deployed patrols, its publisher told Reuters.